SharePoint

 ChartPart 2.0 for SharePoint Beta released

 I’m glad to announce that I finally got my stuff together and stitched together the last pieces of the beta of ChartPart for SharePoint 2.0.
 ChartPart for SharePoint is a SharePoint Web Part that allows you to draw charts from existing SharePoint lists.
 It’s available at CodePlex, at http://chartpart.codeplex.com/, and is free for use.
 ChartPart 1.0 have had over 4.000 downloads since it was released and is translated to six different languages.
+The first version was pretty limited in customization and you could only create some basic charts.

 .NET